titomitto/clean-todo/lib/features/task/README.md

 - `Riverpod`: a state management library used to manage the tasks state.
 - `Hive`: a lightweight and fast key-value database used to store tasks data locally.

-## Usage
+## Testing
-To use the tasks feature in your app, you need to:

-- Define the Task data class.
-- Implement the TasksLocalDataSource interface using TasksLocalDataSourceImpl.
-- Implement the TaskRepository interface using TaskRepositoryImpl.
+The tasks feature has the following tests:

-- Define the GetTasksUseCase, AddTaskUseCase, UpdateTaskUseCase, and DeleteTaskUseCase use cases using the TaskRepository interface.
+- Unit tests for the use cases in the domain layer.
-- Define the TasksViewModel view model using the GetTasksUseCase, AddTaskUseCase, UpdateTaskUseCase, and DeleteTaskUseCase use cases.
-- Define the TasksPage, AddTaskPage, and UpdateTaskPage UI pages using the TasksViewModel view model.
-- Use Riverpod to manage the tasks state and inject the TasksViewModel view model into the UI pages.
-- Use Hive to store tasks data locally using TasksLocalDataSourceImpl.
-That's it!
-You should now be able to use the tasks feature in your app.
+- Integration tests for the repositories and data sources in the data layer.

+## Known Issues

+None at the moment.